No Bake Mango Cheesecake Recipe

 We could use unflavored gelatin if not looking for a vegetarian option.
 For vegetarians, agar-agar works the best.

-Can I make it a different flavor instead of mango?
+Can I make it a different flavor instead of a mango?

 Absolutely yes.
 Use any flavor of fruit pulp and proceed with the recipe.
-Strawberry and mixed berry sounds delicious.
+Strawberry and mixed berries sound delicious.

 Why is my cheesecake not set?